MertUmurhan/EEE485_heart_disease/README.md

 *Decision Tree

 Not all methods are complete.
-You can detailed information on our report.
-The code provided in the "code.ipynb" is mostly the same as in the report's appendix.
+You can find detailed information on our report.

+Note: You may find references to the "code in the appendix" in the report, you can find mostly the same code in "code.ipynb".